top of page

 However, there is also a compelling argument for art that intentionally engages curiosity or tension, stimulating our intellect and decision-making abilities.

-In conclusion, having a mix of art pieces and styles is the perfect solution to happiness and engagement with an imaginative mindset, and it may result in a future art collector.
+In conclusion, a mix of art pieces and styles is the perfect solution for happiness and engagement with an imaginative mindset, and it may lead to a future art collector.

 Citations: